-The Moscow Ballet story begins in 1979 when Bolshoi Ballet principals Alexander Gudunov, Leonid Kozlov, and Valentina met producer Akiva Talmi, son of Russian immigrants and New York City Julliard School graduate.
-Talmi produced two US tours with the Bolshoi stars: “Gudunov and Stars” and “Kozlovs from Bolshoi to Broadway.”
-He also produced American Ballet Theater Prima Ballerina Cynthia Gregory’s “Celebration Tour,” chaired by First Lady Nancy Reagan, and the PBS special “From the Top” featuring NYC Ballet star Violet Verdi and violinist Itzak Perlman.
-As Talmi produced tours, partner Mary M. Giannone was selected by Mikhail Baryshnikov to choreograph the Brandenburg Concerto No. 4 for American Ballet Theatre II.
-The project, underwritten by ABT/Rockefeller Foundation, starred the young Allegra Kent.
-In the late seventies Akiva Talmi and Mary Giannone, a Juilliard trained choreographer and former assistant to modern dance legend Jose Limon, were poised to start 4 decades of producing and touring Russian ballet across North America.
+The Moscow Ballet story begins in 1979 when Bolshoi Ballet principals Alexander Godunov and Leonid and Valentina Kozlov met producer Akiva Talmi, son of Russian immigrants and graduate of The Julliard School.
+Talmi produced two US tours with the Bolshoi stars: “Godunov and Stars” and “Kozlov’s from Bolshoi to Broadway” and went on to produce American Ballet Theater Prima Ballerina Cynthia Gregory’s “Celebration Tour,” a benefit for the “Just Say No” campaign chaired by First Lady Nancy Reagan; and PBS special “From the Top” featuring NYC Ballet star Violet Verdi and violinist Itzhak Perlman.
+This production was noted as doing “an excellent job of presenting the subtle and intangible benefits of learning through and about the arts” by David Rockefeller, Jr., a theme that runs through the Talmi’s subsequent years of touring.
+As Talmi produced tours, partner Mary Giannone was among a select group of emerging ballet artists chosen by Mikhail Baryshnikov to choreograph the Brandenburg Concerto No. 4 for American Ballet Theatre II.
+Some of the talented artists also selected include: Dennis Spaight, who danced with the Irish National Ballet, Bejart’s Ballet, San Francisco Ballet, Pacific Northwest Ballet and was Oregon Ballet Theatre’s associate director and resident choreographer; and James Kudelka who became artistic director for the National Ballet of Canada and is now serving as the National Ballet's artist in residence.
+In the late seventies Akiva Talmi and Mary Giannone, a Juilliard trained choreographer and assistant to modern dance legend Jose Limon, were poised to start 4 decades of producing and touring Russian ballet across North America.
+Today Moscow Ballet, and its acclaimed Great Russian Nutcracker, promotes appreciation of the ballet art form and brings families together at the holidays.